 The approach of Spring and Summer has a way of reminding us that it’s time to play close attention to what we plant in our gardens.

 With busy schedules and tight budgets, it makes sense to grow low-maintenance perennials that won’t burn or wither away in full sun.
 Spending time and money on plants that don’t make it through the season is such a waste of hard-earned resources!

 Plus, not every yard or garden has a shady area that can provide protection against scorching temperatures.
 Luckily for us, there are plenty of full-sun perennials that are both beautiful and easy to maintain!

-If you’re a beginner gardener who wants to grow a garden that you can be proud of, then you should choose your plants wisely before purchasing any seedlings or flowers, especially if you live in a humid climate.
+If you’re a beginner gardener who wants to grow a garden that you can be proud of, then you should choose your plants wisely before purchasing any seeds or flowers, especially if you live in a humid climate.
 If you want to grow your flowers from seeds, organic seeds is the way to go.

 Below is a list of full-sun perennials that are sure to beautify any garden, large or small!